-Before racing in a craft with restraint systems, all onboard crew must have passed in the last 14 months, an immersion training in a restraint system to ensure that they can exit a reinforced cockpit crew compartment successfully.
+Before racing in a craft with restraint systems, all crews must have passed in the last fourteen months, an immersiontraining in a restraint system to ensure that they can exit a reinforced cockpit crew compartment successfully.

-Prior to taking the Immersion training, all onboard crew must have a valid scuba certificate or have received suitable training.
+Prior to taking the Immersion training, all onboard crews must have a valid scuba certificate or have received suitable training.

 This alternative training should be approved by the National Authority.

-It is mandatory to wear a Frontal Head Restraint device during Cockpit Evacuation / Immersion Training.
-Selfremoval of a FHR forms a part of the Immersion test training.
+It is mandatory to wear a Frontal Head Restraint (FHR) device during the Cockpit Evacuation / Immersion Training.
+Self-removal of an FHR forms part of the Immersion test training.

-An immersion Certificate to certify the passed training, showing the expiry date, not to exceed 14 months, must be delivered by experts recognised by a National Authority.
+An immersion Certificate to certify the passed test, showing the expiry date, not to exceed fourteen months, must be delivered by experts recognised by a National Authority.